dojo/docs/dojo/query.rst

   // all <h3> elements
   dojo.query('h3')
-  // the first-child of all <h3> elements dojo.query('h3:first-child')
+  // all <h3> elements which are first-child of their parent node dojo.query('h3:first-child')
   // a node with id="main"
   dojo.query('#main')